Conferences and Educational Activities

 ACMGE Compliance is held Fridays 7am, as scheduled.
 On the last day of each rotation block, the faculty and residents meet individually to discuss the evaluation of the rotation as well as the expectations of the next scheduled rotation block.
 Other individual compliance meetings occur between faculty and residents with regards to mentoring and scholarly activity.
 Faculty and Residents attend.

-Grand Rounds are held Fridays 8 am February 2 through June 29, 2018.
+Grand Rounds are held Fridays 8 am February through June.
 Each faculty, PGY 4s, and PGY 3s are required to present a Grand Rounds.
 Faculty and Residents, and Clerkship Students attend.
-Department, Hostipal, and Community Health Care Providers are invited.
+Department, Hospital, and Community Health Care Providers are invited.

 Critical Appraisal of Medical Literature is held Fridays 9 am, as scheduled.
 Faculty are assigned to facilitate in-depth discussion of an article.
 Faculty may select an article from MOC list or from CREOG Journal Club modules.
 Articles must be submitted to the Program Manager at least one week in advance for distribution to the residents.
 Assigned Faculty and Residents attend.